Budgeting is the first step to meeting your financial goals. And whatever your financial situation, having a plan for your money is essential.

 - parking/bus/rail expenses

-Expenses that get used up, go in this category.
+Expenses that get used up or consumed, go in this category.
 One of my biggest struggles, when I was using a traditional line-item budget, was accounting for my one-stop shopping trips.
 Consumables is the answer to that problem.

 - Household expenses (toilet paper, detergent, paper towels, sponges, etc.)